 What’s wrong with learning about religion?

 Nothing.
 But that’s not what they were doing!
 This is a common misconception.
-There are a number of providers of religious instruction and they all have different syllabuses.
+There are a number of religious instruction providers and they all have different syllabuses.
 They do not teach about religion, they instruct in Christian religious faith as fact based on the bible being the word of God.
 They do not teach from an academic/objective perspective.
 Their beliefs are not questioned and there is no discussion of other people’s religions or beliefs.
 Generally, children learn to believe that there is a God, that the earth was built in 7 days, that Jesus was his son and they are taught how to pray to God.

 Isn’t it just teaching Christian values?

 We all share some values with Christians but that doesn’t make them “Christian values”.
-Human values common to us all, are required to be taught by the Ministry of Education, so there is no need for Christian volunteers to come and teach them.
+Human values common to us all are required to be taught by the Ministry of Education, so there is no need for Christian volunteers to come and teach them.
 Human values and morals can be taught without any reference to religious beliefs.
-These classes are really about spreading Christian faith.
+These classes are really about spreading Christian religious faith.
 Consider this quote from a previous head of the Churches Education Commission who provide most of the religious instruction classes in NZ Primary Schools;

 “Churches by and large have not woken up to the fact that this is a mission field on our doorstep.
 The children are right there and we don’t have to supply buildings, seating, lighting or heating.
 It’s an opportunity we should grab hold of.”